-In a 14-page report released Thursday, the attorney general revealed that the Justice Department had considered bringing a charge of reckless operation against Campbell, and official oppression or hindering apprehension against Pappas, but in the end decided against any further action.
+In a 14-page report released on Thursday, the attorney general revealed that the Justice Department had considered bringing a charge of reckless operation against Campbell, and official oppression or hindering apprehension against Pappas, but in the end decided against any further action.

-Campbell called Pappas to pick him up near the Crowne Plaza Hotel shortly after the incident.
+Campbell called Pappas to pick him up near the Crowne Plaza Hotel shortly after the duck-killing.
 Pappas later called the Nashua Police Department and arranged for Campbell to come in the next day, rather than that evening.

 The state could not prove beyond a reasonable doubt that Pappas committed the crime of official oppression, or that he hindered law enforcement, according to the attorney general's findings.